Velvet Ice Cream Company: Ye Olde Mill

 The headquarters of Velvet, 'Ye Olde Mill', is situated on a 20-acre park-like setting.
-It has an ice cream museum, visitor's center, and a working ice cream shop.
+It has an ice cream museum, visitor center, and a working ice cream shop.
 It attracts more than 150,000 visitors per year.

 Since 1974, Ye Olde Mill has been home to the Utica Ice Cream Festival, held annually on Memorial Day.

 Operations

 Velvet has sales of over $30 million per year, and distributes more than 5 million gallons of ice cream each year.
 The company has retail distribution in Ohio, Indiana, Kentucky and West Virginia.
 It has food service distribution in 26 states.

 In April 2021, the company issued a voluntary recall on its ice cream and sherbet products over concerns of possible listeria contamination.